prophile/srobo-roles/evacuation.md

 Blueshirts not directly involved should make their way to the evacuation point with competitors, guests and team leaders.

-For the SUSU building, the evacuation point is **TODO: yet to be found**.
+For the SUSU building, the evacuation point is **The Grass Area outside Building 40.**

 Building Re-entry
 -----------------